Jonathan-Zollinger/gracker/readme.md

   - This project uses GitFlow.
 For an in depth overview of GitFlow, check [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
   - In summary, branch off of develop, merge into develop when a feature/bugfix/thing is complete.

-## GitLab
+## GitHub
-  - Our merge requests and code reviews will be done using GitLab's tools.
+  - Our merge requests and code reviews will be done using Github's tools.
   - The master branch is protected.
   - The develop branch is our mainline development branch.